Tasselled/CallStack/README.md

 ```

 ### Find user based on username
 Send a fetch get request to the server with the parameters containing the required information.
-Returned data will contain an array of the person with that username .
+Returned data will be and object.

 ```
 fetch('/login/<username>')
 .then(res => res.json())

+// response value

+{
+  _id: <userID>,
+firstName: "Sooji",
+lastName: "Kim",
+profilePic: "someUrl",
+username: "sjkim",
+password: "1234",
+__v: 0
+}
 ```